phalcon/blog/_posts/2012-12-16-phalcon-0-8-0-alpha-available.md

 All tests are passing on [Travis](https://travis-ci.org/phalcon/cphalcon/builds/3692718), still being an alpha, you should not have major problems with this version.
 Help us to test and report any bug/problem on [github](http://github.com/phalcon/cphalcon)

 Complete [CHANGELOG](https://github.com/phalcon/cphalcon/blob/phalcon-v0.8.0/CHANGELOG) for this version.

 Check it out and let us know what you think!

 PS: Merry christmas, Happy new year, and thanks for this amazing year!

-<3 The Phalcon Team